Steveplays28/nularc/docs/README.md

 Lightweight C# UDP networking library.
 </div>

+## What is SteveNetworking?
+SteveNetworking is a lightweight UDP networking library, written in C# with .NET 6.
+It's designed to be as lightweight and easy to use as possible

 ## Getting started
 ### Installation
 Download the latest release, extract it into your project, and add the following to your `.csproj` file (inside the `<Project>` tag):